materia-dex/materiadex-com/src/pages/docs/materia/01-protocol-overview/04-glossary.md

 ### Mid price

-The price between what users can buy and sell tokens at a given moment.
+The price between what users can buy and sell tokens at, at a given moment.
 In Materia this is the ratio of the two ERC20 token reserves.

 ### Price impact